mainawycliffe/ghost-firebase-storage-adapter/README.md

   ```

 - `domain` - Custom domain name to append to the file destination.
 Use this
-  option if you are using a Firebase Cloud Functions to server images.
+  option if you are using a Firebase Cloud Functions to serve images.

 ## Verify new Storage Adapter